Dimaggio-IT/algorithms/README.md

-# Name of project is "Training algorithms"
+# Name of project is "Learnging algorithms"
 The project was created in order to collect algorithms that allow you to learn from them, develop a sense of algorithms

 ## Outline